amaljoe/songbook_native_android/README.md

 # Songbook in Native Android
-Christian songbook in Malayalam made with Kotlin as a native Android application.
+Christian songbook in Malayalam - a native Android app made with Kotlin.

 This app is currently been ported to flutter(IOS - Android cross platform framework).
 Visit the following repo for new updates :